- Symptoms & Signs

 - Treat all hereditary angioedema attacks as early as possible.
 C1-INH, Kalbitor (ecallantide), or Firazyr (icatibant) are recommended treatments.

 - Consider intubation or tracheotomy early in progressive upper airway edema.

 - All HAE-I/II patients should have on-demand treatment for two attacks and carry their on-demand treatment at all times.

-- Plasma-derived C1-INH is the preferred on-demand therapy for HAE-I/II attacks in children and for pregnant females or women who are breastfeeding.
+- Plasma-derived C1-INH is the preferred on-demand therapy for HAE-I/II attacks in children under 12. and for pregnant females or women who are breastfeeding.

 - All individuals with HAE should have an action plan, product available to treat HAE attacks, and an HAE identification card.